ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 #### Initial Configuration

-It's possible to enable this precompile with an initial configuration to activate it's effect on activation timestamp.
+It's possible to enable this precompile with an initial configuration to activate its effect on activation timestamp.
 This provides a way to enable the precompile without an admin address to manage the deployer list.
 With this, you can define a list of addresses that are allowed to deploy contracts.
 Since there will be no admin address to manage the deployer list, it can only be modified through a network upgrade.
 To use initial configuration, you need to specify addresses in `enabledAddresses` field in your genesis or upgrade file:

 ```json
 {